 8.1.2.1.23 SSR Code Bias

 SSR Code Bias provides the GNSS receiver with the Code Biases that must be added to the pseudo range measurements of the corresponding code signal to get corrected pseudo ranges.
 SSR Code Bias contains absolute values, but also enables the alternative use of Differential Code Biases by setting one of the biases to zero.
 A UE can consistently use signals for which a code bias is transmitted.
 It is not reliable for a UE to use a signal without retrieving a corresponding code bias from the assistance data message.
+For integrity purposes, SSR Code Bias also provides the mean and standard deviation that bounds the residual Code Bias Error and its associated error rate.

 8.1.2.1.24 SSR Phase Bias